das ist inhalt, der erst am 13.3. kommt

 ** Scope 3 emissions are emissions caused by the company’s activities but not under its control, for example from suppliers or service providers.

-** Sulphur hexafluoride is considered to be the strongest known greenhouse gas (1 kg SF6 corresponds to 22.8 tonnes of CO2).
+*** Sulphur hexafluoride is the strongest known greenhouse gas (one kilogram of SF6 corresponds to 22.8 tonnes of CO2).